trinodb/trino/presto-docs/src/main/sphinx/connector/elasticsearch.rst

 ``elasticsearch.scroll-timeout``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This property defines the amount of time (ms) Elasticsearch will keep the `search context alive`_ for scroll requests
+This property defines the amount of time (ms) Elasticsearch keeps the `search context alive`_ for scroll requests

 This property is optional; the default is ``1m``.